 Another way to open the hallway up is to remove the wall separating the stairwell itself from the middle reception room.

-Another option is to reverse the typical layout of the house, relocating the kitchen to the front of the house and merging it with the middle room to create a large, light kitchen dining room.
+A great design idea to consider is to reverse the original layout of the house, relocating the kitchen to the front of the house and merging it with the middle room to create a large, light kitchen dining room.

 You could then add a side-return extension to open up the former kitchen and turn this into a new living area with access out into the garden beyond.